Deep Vein Thrombosis: Causes, Symptoms, Treatment

 DVT is relatively uncommon, affecting about 1 in 1000 people (Anyone over 80 is 10 times more likely to develop a DVT).
 If you suspect that you have one, it’s important to see a doctor to diagnose and refer you for appropriate treatment.

-• Compression Stockings: Medical-grade compression stockings are one of the most effective ways to minimise the risk of clots forming, and are particularly effective at treating current clots, especially alongside the use of anticoagulants.
-Wearing compression stockings on flights, while driving, and while at work (if you stand or sit all day), will help to reduce the risk of clots forming, and is one of the best ways to manage the chronic forming of clots.
+Medical-grade compression stockings are one of the most effective ways to minimise the risk of clots forming, and are particularly effective at treating current clots, especially alongside the use of anticoagulants.
+You should wear compression stockings on flights, while driving, and while at work (if you stand or sit all day).

 To determine your own risk for DVT, ask your specialist at The Vein Institute.
 They can diagnose the presence of blood clots using Duplex ultrasound or venography (injecting a dye into the vein that then reveals blockages in X-rays).
 Your vein doctor can also recommend diet and lifestyle changes to reduce your DVT risk if your risk level is high for hereditary or other reasons.